EXCLUSIVE-EU to clear US Airways, American $11 bln merger - sources

 "The deal is set to be approved," one source said.

-Antitrust regulators typically require merging airlines to surrender slots to new entrants, thereby preserving competition.

-The European Commission will rule on the planned merger by Aug.
+The European Commission is scheduled to decide on the planned merger by Aug.
 6. Commission spokesman Ryan Heath declined to comment on the EU competition authority's decision.

-US Airways declined to comment.
-Its shares were unchanged at $19.23 in early morning trade.

-AMR could not be immediately reached for comment.
-Its shares, which are traded over the counter in the United States, reversed a 1 percent loss and were trading 0.7 percent higher at $5.76 in early trade after Reuters reported on the EU approval.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan